bjgba/COFFE-SALES-ANALYSIS/README.md

 5.The MONTH OVER MONTH growth rate in total sales,total order,total quantity ranges from 30%-32%

-6.In order to generate max sales the coffee shops need to open 10hours each day of the week
+6.In order to generate maximum sales the coffee shops need to open 10hours each day of the week